 - hey I’d really like to know whether I’m still being considered or

-- EXCUSE ME WILL YOU JUST LOOK AT MY GODDAMN CV AND COVER LETTER THAT I SPENT ALL NIGHT WRITING / I’M GETTING OFFERS ELSEWHERE AND YOUR GOING TO MISS OUT ON ME / I’M ACTUALLY THINKING I DON’T WANT TO WORK AT YOUR COMPANY ANYMORE!!!!!
+- EXCUSE ME WILL YOU JUST LOOK AT MY GODDAMN CV AND COVER LETTER THAT I SPENT ALL NIGHT WRITING / I’M GETTING OFFERS ELSEWHERE AND YOU’RE GOING TO MISS OUT ON ME / I’M ACTUALLY THINKING I DON’T WANT TO WORK AT YOUR COMPANY ANYMORE!!!!!

 (ahem… sorry, lost the plot there for a sec… but you get the picture)

 In a world filled with instant messaging, real-time tweets, alerts & notifications, we can’t seem to solve a basic attention/awareness problem – that is, getting some underpaid, overworked recruiter to pay attention to me and my annoying needs 24x7x365.
-Okay, so maybe it’s not that bad, but I’m sure you’ve been there and furthermore, the recruiter probably thinks you’re the most needy, annoying pain in the arse ever too, and probably aren’t going to even turn up anyway, so why should they bother?
+Okay, so maybe it’s not that bad, but I’m sure you’ve been there and furthermore, the recruiter probably thinks you’re the neediest, annoying pain in the arse ever too, and probably aren’t going to even turn up anyway, so why should they bother?

 Furthermore, the opportunity for the company to keep you engaged while you’re waiting to hear back or in between interview stages can be a great benefit.
 Whether this is sending you relevant content on the company culture or interview tips via clever video content whilst your application is being processed, the application never loses momentum.
-I’m confident many models will emerge that optimize candidate enjoyment as well as for company economics.
-This amount of engagement may not appeal to everyone, but for anyone who gets fidgety halfway through an application process, you know what a lifesaver regular communication can be when you’re about to pull out your hair or commit a mass murder.
+I’m confident many models will emerge that optimize candidate enjoyment as well as company economics.
+This amount of engagement may not appeal to everyone, but for anyone who gets fidgety halfway through an application process, you know what a lifesaver regular communication can be when you’re about to pull out your hair or commit mass murder.

 Hiring Good People is Mission-Critical Business.
 And It Can Be Done a LOT Better.

 Well, I hope I’ve enlightened you and piqued your imagination about the opportunity to make a regular experience like attracting and engaging talent MUCH better via the use of technology and online tools.
 As mentioned above, this is a HUGE market.
 All good companies need people to thrive, and many of us take a career move at least every 3-5 years.
-We waste untold amounts of time executing a very inefficient and highly unsatisfactory recruitment experience for candidates, when it could be a totally amazing, and AWESOME experience – which is what finding new talent should be in the first place.
+We waste untold amounts of time executing a very inefficient and highly unsatisfactory recruitment experience for candidates when it could be a totally amazing, and AWESOME experience – which is what finding new talent should be in the first place.

-Author: Chris Platts is the founder of Talent Rocket a London based start up.
-He’s a former executive recruiter and current recruitment advisor to many startup companies and multi-national organizations.
-Chris shares charming stuff on the topics of career optimization, hiring talent, HR, social media, start-ups and technology.
+Author: Chris Platts is the founder of Talent Rocket a London-based start-up.
+He’s a former executive recruiter and current recruitment advisor to many startup companies and multinational organizations.
+Chris shares charming stuff on the topics of career optimization, hiring talent, HR, social media, start-ups, and technology.